umnya-is-a-god/ssb/.github/Sing-Box-Windows-en.md

 ```
 @echo off
-echo Started sing-box
+echo Started Sing-Box
-echo.
-echo Do not close this window while sing-box is running
+echo Do not close this window while Sing-Box is running
-echo.
 echo Press Ctrl + C to disconnect
 echo.
 if not exist "C:\1-sbconfig\" mkdir C:\1-sbconfig
-curl --silent -o C:\1-sbconfig\client.json https://domain.com/secret175subscr1pt10n/1-me-VLESS-CLIENT.json
+curl --silent -o C:\1-sbconfig\client.json https://example.com/secret175subscr1pt10n/username-VLESS-CLIENT.json
 sing-box run -c C:\1-sbconfig\client.json
 ```

-Change the link in the 9th line to yours.
+Change the link in the 7th line to yours.

 For Windows versions without winget replace the last line like this and replace the path to sing-box.exe to your actual path: